White privilege: United States

+A 2019 found that reading about white privilege did not increase empathy for minorities, especially among white participants, who actually lost empathy.
+One of the study's authors said that this demonstrates the importance of nuance, and recognizing individual differences, when teaching about white privilege.

 Wealth

 According to Roderick Harrison "wealth is a measure of cumulative advantage or disadvantage" and "the fact that black and Hispanic wealth is a fraction of white wealth also reflects a history of discrimination".
 Whites have historically had more opportunities to accumulate wealth.
 Some of the institutions of wealth creation amongst American citizens were open exclusively to whites.
 Similar differentials applied to the Social Security Act (which excluded agricultural and domestic workers, sectors that then included most black workers), rewards to military officers, and the educational benefits offered to returning soldiers after World War II.
 An analyst of the phenomenon, Thomas Shapiro, professor of law and social policy at Brandeis University, says, "The wealth gap is not just a story of merit and achievement, it's also a story of the historical legacy of race in the United States."

 Over the past 40 years, there has been less formal discrimination in America; the inequality in wealth between racial groups however, is still extant.
 George Lipsitz asserts that because wealthy whites were able to pass along their wealth in the form of inheritances and transformative assets (inherited wealth which lifts a family beyond their own achievements), white Americans on average continually accrue advantages.
 Pre-existing disparities in wealth are exacerbated by tax policies that reward investment over waged income, subsidize mortgages, and subsidize private sector developers.

 Thomas Shapiro wrote that wealth is passed along from generation to generation, giving whites a better "starting point" in life than other races.
 According to Shapiro, many whites receive financial assistance from their parents allowing them to live beyond their income.
 This, in turn, enables them to buy houses and major assets which aid in the accumulation of wealth.
 Since houses in white neighborhoods appreciate faster, even African Americans who are able to overcome their "starting point" are unlikely to accumulate wealth as fast as whites.
 Shapiro asserts this is a continual cycle from which whites consistently benefit.
 These benefits also have effects on schooling and other life opportunities.